Henry Hotham

-Vice-Admiral The Honourable Sir Henry Hotham GCMG KCB (19 February 1777 – 19 April 1833) was officer of the British Royal Navy who served during the French Revolutionary, Napoleonic Wars, and the War of 1812, was later a member of the Board of Admiralty, and ended his career as Commander-in-Chief of the Mediterranean Fleet.
+Vice-Admiral Sir Henry Hotham GCMG KCB (19 February 1777 – 19 April 1833) was a Royal Navy officer who served in the French Revolutionary and Napoleonic Wars and War of 1812.
+He was later a member of the Board of Admiralty, and ended his career as Commander-in-Chief of the Mediterranean Fleet.

 Biography

 French Revolutionary Wars

-He was the youngest surviving son of Beaumont Hotham (2nd Baron Hotham from 1813) and Susanna, daughter of Sir Thomas Hankey.
+Henry Hotham was the youngest surviving son of Beaumont Hotham (2nd Baron Hotham from 1813) and Susanna, daughter of Sir Thomas Hankey.
 He joined the Navy in 1790 (aged 13) serving aboard Princess Royal, the flagship of his uncle Rear-Admiral William Hotham.
 He went on to serve aboard Lizard, Lapwing, Victory and Aigle, and finally once again with his uncle, now a Vice-Admiral, aboard Britannia in the Mediterranean.

 Hotham was present as a midshipman at the Siege of Bastia in April–May 1794.
 He was subsequently commissioned as a lieutenant on 6 June 1794 (aged just 17) and was given command of the prize sloop Fleche in November 1794.
 He was promoted to captain on 13 January 1795, in the prize frigate Mignonne, and later commanded the sixth-rate Dido and the fifth-rate Blanche.

 Hotham was in command of Blanche on 5 February 1797 when she and Inconstant, Captain Thomas Fremantle, captured the ship Fortune of Philadelphia.
 On 20 November 1797 he captured the French privateer brig Le Coureur, of 14 guns and 90 men, after a three-hour chase.
 On 27 December 1797, about 170 nmi west of Porto, he captured the Bayonnois, a French privateer brig of six guns and 40 men, after a 16-hour chase.
 The brig had sailed from Bayonne 31 days previously and had made no captures.